 The PhD program involves a combination of course work (culminating in a comprehensive exam) and proposing, writing and defending a dissertation.
 It is designed so that students can finish in as little as three years of full-time study.
 Students who are engaged in the program on a full-time basis can expect to receive financial support.
 Upon entry into the program, each student is assigned a research advisor and an advisory committee.

 Students entering the PhD program are required to participate in the Get Connected! academic orientation for new students, which is held in early September.

 As one of Canada's leading schools for policy analysis and research, the Johnson Shoyama Graduate School of Public Policy is making a difference by concentrating its research capacity on three main priority areas:

 To ensure engagement in these areas of research, JSGS faculty are committed to encouraging student involvement on research projects, grant applications, seminar series, and other opportunities for knowledge translation.
-As such the school has on average three to five fully funded fellowships to support Master of Public Policy students ($20K over 16 months) and doctoral students ($23K annually for three years).
+As such the school has on average three to five fully funded fellowships to support doctoral students.

 It is not necessary to find a potential supervisor before you begin an application.
 The list below though may be helpful to learn about the individual research interests of our faculty.

 |JSGS faculty||Areas of research interest|